Logo

 Jeremy Hunt has named his personal political heroes as Margaret Thatcher and William Wilberforce.

-Jeremy Hunt has advocated for pro-active good mental health through actions including exercise, social contacts, gratitude and sleep.
+Jeremy Hunt has advocated pro-active good mental health through actions including exercise, social contacts, gratitude and sleep.